 Impaired driving penalties – Travelling restrictions

 A criminal record may even result in being denied entry into certain countries or being red flagged at immigration.
 Many countries are NOT allowing people with criminal records to enter.
 If you are convicted of impaired driving, the RCMP will retain your fingerprints and photograph.
 This is why it is important to hire an experienced criminal record that handles impaired driving cases.
-If the impaired driving lawyer is able to win or plea bargain your case, he/she will know how to request removal of your photographs and fingerprints by the RCMP.
+If the Best DUI Lawyer is able to win or plea bargain your case, he/she will know how to request removal of your photographs and fingerprints by the RCMP.

 Impaired driving penalties – Immigration and Canadian Citizenship application

 If you are a permanent resident or a landed immigrant in Canada, it could cause a delay in receiving your citizenship.
 You may be deported if you are on a temporary work permit, student visa or a landed immigrant.
-An impaired driving lawyer will likely be able to prevent these ramifications from occurring.
+An Best DUI Lawyer will likely be able to prevent these ramifications from occurring.

 Impaired Driving penalties – Insurance hikes